Want to Become an Herbalist? Drawbacks of the Herbal Renaissance

 From tulsi to turmeric, echinacea to elderberry, medicinal herbs are big business—but do they deliver on their healing promise—to those who consume them, those who provide them, and the natural world?
 If you’re interested in become an herbalist, check out this insight to get started.

-The following is an excerpt from The Business of Botanicals by Ann Armbrecht.
+The following is an excerpt from Following the Herbal Harvest by Ann Armbrecht.
 The excerpt was originally published on Literary Hub.
 It has been adapted for the web.

 (Drying organic calendula at Oshala Farm, a thirty-acre organic medicinal herb farm in Applegate Valley, Oregon.
 All photography courtesy of Ann Armbretch unless otherwise noted.)